nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 1. **Comprehensive Data View**: Wireshark offers a detailed view of packets, allowing forensic investigators to delve deep into the network interactions.
 2. **Filtering and Searching**: With its advanced filtering options, investigators can isolate relevant data quickly.
-3. :term:`Decoding Protocols`: Wireshark can decode a vast array of protocols, aiding in understanding the specifics of network conversations.
+3. Decoding Protocols: Wireshark can decode a vast array of protocols, aiding in understanding the specifics of network conversations.
 4. **Visualization**: Graphical features like flow graphs help in visualizing communication patterns.

 **Dangers**

-1. :term:`Data Overload`: The volume of data in pcap files can be overwhelming, and without proper focus, important details might be missed.
+1. Data Overload: The volume of data in pcap files can be overwhelming, and without proper focus, important details might be missed.
 2. **Privacy Concerns**: Analyzing traffic can inadvertently capture personal or sensitive information of innocent users.
-3. :term:`Tampered Data`: If the forensic image virtual machine is compromised, the network data might be tampered with, leading to incorrect conclusions.
+3. Tampered Data: If the forensic image virtual machine is compromised, the network data might be tampered with, leading to incorrect conclusions.
 4. **Misinterpretation**: Without proper expertise, normal traffic can be misinterpreted as malicious or vice versa.

 .. note::